Why should you be a Volunteer Firefighter?

 - Potential career path

-- Training & education in fire fighting, medical aid response, CPR, rescue and many other related activities
+- Training & education in fire fighting, medical aid response, rescue and many other related activities

 - Social activities